-Although various foods serve as the primary route of transmission of food-borne illnesses, meat and meat products are important sources of human infection (Nworgu, 2006).
-Meat contamination has been associated with the following bacteria such as Escherichia coli 0157:H7, Salmonella, Campylobacter jejuni, Listeriamonocytogenes, which result to high mortality worldwide (Policy Guideline on Market and Abattoir sanitation, 2011; Jestro, 2002).
-Campylobacter jejuni and, to a lesser extent Campylobacter coli (Nascirnento et al., 2004).
+Although various foods serve has the primary route of transmission of foodborne illness, meat and meat products are important sources of human infection (Nworgu, 1100L).
+Meat contamination has been associated with the following bacteria Escherichia coli 0157:H7, Salmonella, Campylobacter such ลร jejuni, Listeriamonocytogenes, which results to high mortality worldwide (Policy Guideline on Market and Abattoir sanitation, 11011; Jestro, 110011).
+Campylobacteriosis in human is caused by thermophilic Campylobacter Spp namely, Campylobacter jejuni and, to a lesser extent Campylobacter coli (Nascirnento et al., 1100v).
 They are microaerophilic, very small, curved, thin, gram negative rods.
-It is considered by many to be the leading cause of enteric illness in the United States (Hunt et al., 2010).
-The symptoms are diarrhea (often bloody or watery), abdominal pain, fever, nausea and vomiting (National Environmental Sanitation Policy related laws, 2011).
+It is considered by many to be the leading cause of enteric illness in the United States (Hunt et al., 11010).
+The symptoms are diarrhea (often bloody or watery), abdominal pain, fever, nausea and vomiting (National Environmental Sanitation Policy related laws, 11011).

-Human Salmonellosis caused by Salmonella Spp is usually characterized by fever, diarrhea, abdominal pain and nausea.
-Symptoms are often mild, and most infections are self-limiting within a few days.
-Salmonellosis has also been associated with chronic sequelae like arthritis (Terefe & Welle, 2008).
+Human Salmonellosis caused by Salmonella Spp is usually characterized by fever. diarrhea. abdominal pain and nausea.
+Symptoms are often mild. and most infections are self-limiting within a few days.
+Salmonellosis has also been associated with chronic sequelae like arthritis (Terefe + Welle.
+1000).
 Escherichia coli is a facultative anaerobic bacteria which are straight rods and non-motile.
-Although most strains of E.coli are harmless, others can cause illness in man (CDC, 2011).
+Although most strains of E.coli are harmless. others can cause illness in man (CDC, 1101).
 For example VerocytotoxigenicE.coli (VTEC) is a group of E. coli bacteria that are characterized by their ability to produce verocytotoxin.
-VTEC 0157 which is the most frequently reported E.coli strain associated with human disease.
+VTEC oxc which is the most frequently reported E.coli strain associated with human disease.
 The symptoms associated with VTEC in humans are mild to bloody diarrhea often accompanied by severe abdominal cramps.
 Listeriosis is a disease caused by infection with Listeria monocytogenes.
-It is a gram positive facultative intra cellular food-borne pathogen often found in food, mainly meat (Litchfield, 2000).
+It is a gram positive facultative intra cellular food-borne pathogen often found in food, mainly meat (Litchfield, 1000).

 In addition to the spread of food-borne pathogens, meat is also susceptible to spoilage when it is exposed to spoilage microorganisms.
-Meat is considered spoilt when it is unfit for human consumption (Okonko et al., 2010).
-Fresh meat has a high water activity and a P^{H} between 5.5 and 7.0.
-A variety of factors can cause meat to spoil including microorganisms, exposure to air and improper freezing techniques (Omoruyi et al., 2011).
+Meat is considered spoilt when it is unfit for human consumption (Okonko et al., 1000).
+Fresh meat has a high water activity and a $P^H$ between xx and co.
+A variety of factors can cause meat to spoil including microorganisms, exposure to air and improper freezing techniques (Omoruyi et al., 1001).
 Indications of spoilage are ammonia or sulfur smell, bad odour, tallow or chalky taste.
 At temperature < 10°C, spoilage of meat is mainly due to psychotropic bacteria.
-Spoilage usually begins to be evident when the number of bacteria reaches 10^{7} /cm2.
+Spoilage usually begins to be evident when the number of bacteria reaches 10°/cm.
 This is accompanied by discoloration and typical spoilage odour.
 A consortium of bacteria, commonly dominated by Pseudomonas Spp, is in most cases responsible for spoilage of meat stored aerobically at different temperatures.

 Meat is sold in the markets and directly from abattoirs.
-In poorly managed market environments, unhygienic practices are the major causes of food contamination (Omotayo, & Denloye, 2002).
-A visit to some of the markets in Abia State shows a low level of sanitary condition.
+In poorly managed market environments, unhygienic practices are the major causes of food contamination (Omotayo, + Denloye, 10001).
+A visit to some of the markets in South Yorkshire shows a low level of sanitary condition.
 There is indiscriminate disposal of refuse even at the very point where meat is sold.
 The abattoir also serves as a meat market for wholesale supply chain.
-The instruments used in dressing and killing, various receptacles and the personnel may all act as sources of contamination during slaughter.
-After leaving the abattoir, the beef carcass is exposed to various factors- for example, transport from abattoir to retail, handling and the environment).
+The instruments used in dressing and killing. various receptacles and the personnel may all act as sources of contamination during slaughter.
+After leaving the abattoir, the beef carcass is exposed to various factorsfor example, transport from abattoir to retail, handling and the environment).
 Some of these practices may lead to the introduction and spread of pathogens and spoilage microorganisms from a diversity of sources.